Random-field random surfaces: Discussion and open questions

-Let us now consider the random-field Gaussian free field with the external field $\eta$ given by~\eqref{eq:18481610}.
-Since the random surface $\phi - \zeta$ is a Gaussian free field with external field set to $0$, we have, for any deterministic realization of the external field,
+Let us now consider the random-field Gaussian free field $\phi$ with the external field $\eta$ given by~\eqref{eq:18481610}.
+Since the random surface $\phi - \zeta$ is a Gaussian free field with external field set to $0$, independently of $\zeta$, we have,